Tamilselvan2/URL-definer/README.md

 ## Contributing

-(Placeholder: Details on how to contribute to the project, such as guidelines for pull requests, coding standards, etc., can be added here.)

-Example:
 We welcome contributions!
 Please fork the repository and submit a pull request with your changes.
 For major changes, please open an issue first to discuss what you would like to change.
 Ensure your code adheres to the project's coding standards.

-## License

-(Placeholder: Specify the license under which the project is released.)

-Example:
-This project is licensed under the MIT License - see the `LICENSE` file for details.
-(If you add a `LICENSE` file, ensure it's named appropriately, e.g., `LICENSE` or `LICENSE.md`).
----

 *Note: The filenames `requirements.txt` and `app.py` are confirmed from the `ls` output.
 API key configuration details might need project-specific documentation.*